 - FAQU14.
-When may the Amended Allocation event (MEAA)/Option Post-Trade Amended Allocation event (MOAA) be reported to CAT?
+When may the Amended Allocation/Option Amended Allocation (MEAA/MOAA) events be reported to CAT?

-If an allocation is updated such that a CAT reportable attribute is changed after the shares/contracts have been booked in a client account, then an Amended Allocation event (MEAA) or Options Post-Trade Amended Allocation Event (MOAA) may be reported to CAT reflecting the corrected details of the allocation.
+If an allocation is updated such that a CAT reportable attribute is changed after the shares/contracts have been booked in a customer or client account, then an Amended Allocation event (MEAA) or Option Amended Allocation Event (MOAA) may be reported to CAT reflecting the corrected details of the allocation.

 No, allocations to any account owned or controlled by a broker-dealer are not required to be reported to CAT as Post-Trade Allocation (MEPA) or Option Post-Trade Allocation (MOPA) events.
-Allocations to an account owned or controlled by a broker-dealer may be voluntarily reported to CAT but must be identified as a BD account as prescribed in the technical specifications.
-Note that average price accounts designated for exclusively for a specific customer (not a broker-dealer) are always considered customer accounts.
+Allocations to an account owned or controlled by a broker-dealer may be voluntarily reported to CAT but must be properly identified as such using the correct allowable value in the allocationType field.
+Note that average price accounts designated exclusively for a specific customer (not a broker-dealer) are always considered customer accounts.